sb852/kaggle/README.md

 optimum between 20-30.
 The most comfortable humidity seems to be between 20-30 and continuously decreases the more humid it becomes.
 ![alt tag](https://github.com/drawer87/kaggle/blob/master/weather_factors.jpg)

-__Conclusion:__

-Both user groups have very different characteristics.
-Registered users follow a very stable usage pattern.
-They take their bike to work in the morning and also driven back in the evening.
-Casual users mostly rent bikes on the weekend (preferrably Sundays).
-Weather, season, holidays and year have an effect on the number of rents.

 #  Feature Engineering